chunleige/STAT-230-Introductory-Statistics/the importance of sample.md

   Someone who is trying to understand consumer preferences for a new line of products wouldn’t need as large a sample size as someone who is trying to understand the effects of a new drug.
   For drug safety, the benefits outweigh the cost of using a larger sample size.
 But for consumer preferences, a smaller sample size at a lower cost could provide good enough results.

+**Reference**:

-Reference: Process Data from Dirty to Clean by Google on Coursea
+Process Data from Dirty to Clean by Google on Coursea